Stephen Louis A. Dillard, 2010- Date

 After graduating from law school, Judge Dillard joined the Macon law firm of Stone & Baxter, where he practiced from 1996 until 2001.
 In September 2001, he left private practice for a two-year period to serve as a law clerk at the U.S. Court of Appeals for the Seventh Circuit for Judge Daniel A. Manion (who was appointed by President Ronald Reagan in 1986).
 In September 2003, Judge Dillard joined James Bates as of counsel, specializing in appellate practice and complex litigation.
 While in practice, he received an AV® Preeminent™ Peer-Review Rating from Martindale-Hubbell and was named by Super Lawyers as one of Georgia's "rising stars."

 Additionally, Judge Dillard was appointed by Governor Sonny Perdue to the Judicial Nominating Commission and the Public Defender Selection Panel for the Macon Judicial Circuit.
 He is a member of the Speakers Bureau of the Federalist Society for Law and Public Policy Studies, a member of the Board of Advisors of the Atlanta Lawyers Chapter, and previously served as President of the Macon Lawyers Chapter.
 Judge Dillard has published scholarly essays in the Encyclopedia of Civil Liberties, the Encyclopedia of Great American Judges, and the Encyclopedia of Great American Lawyers.
 He was also a participating lawyer with the Criminal Justice Act Appellate Panel for the U.S. Court of Appeals for the Eleventh Circuit, handling pro bono publico appeals for indigent individuals.
 Judge Dillard also served as a legal-policy advisor to Governor Mike Huckabee during the 2008 presidential campaign.
-Judge Dillard is a member of the State Bar of Georgia's Appellate Practice Section, the Macon Bar Association, the Atlanta Bar Association, the Lawyers Club of Atlanta, the Saint Thomas More Society, the Lamar American Inn of Court, the William Augustus Bootle American Inn of Court, and the Palaver Club of Macon.
+Judge Dillard is a member of the State Bar of Georgia's Appellate Practice Section, the Macon Bar Association, the Atlanta Bar Association, the Lawyers Club of Atlanta, the Saint Thomas More Society, the Lamar American Inn of Court, the Logan E. Bleckley American Inn of Court, the William Augustus Bootle American Inn of Court, and the Palaver Club of Macon.

 Judge Dillard is married to the former Krista McDaniel, and they have three children.
 He is an active parishioner of Saint Joseph Catholic Church and the former President of the School Board for Saint Joseph's Catholic School.